HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 Subsystem within a [voting system](#votingsystem) which communicates [ballot](#ballot) information to a [voter](#voter) in video, audio, or other [alternative format](#alternativeformat) which allows the [voter](#voter) to select candidates and issues using vocalization or physical actions.

 ## <a name="electronicballotreturn"></a>electronic ballot return
 The return of a voted [ballot](#ballot) or [voter](#voter) information packet using electronic means.
 This can be by fax, email, or through the use of an Internet supported application.
-Sometimes referred to as “Internet Voting.”
+Sometimes referred to as â€œInternet Voting.â€�

 ## <a name="electronicdevice"></a>electronic device
 Device that uses electronic or electromechanical components.